-For an airport project, the Concessionaire would not only procure the civil works and equipment, it would also provide various passenger and cargo related services.
-The efficiency of its operations would normally be reflected

-Performance standards to be enforced in the quality of service provided to the users.
+For an airport project, the Concessionaire would not only procure the civil works and equipment required during the concession period from time to time, it would also provide various passenger and cargo related services.
+The efficiency of its operations would normally be reflected in the quality of service provided to the users.
 The MCA, therefore, identifies the key performance indicators relating to operation of the aeronautical assets, terminal building, cargo terminal etc., and specifies penalties for failure to achieve the requisite levels of performance, especially in relation to user services.